What is contraception?

 - Needs to be fitted or removed by a doctor

-- Some fit and forget options (like the hormonal IUD and Implanon) prevent pregnancy by releasing a slow dose of progesterone hormone into the uterus.
+- Fit-and-forget options (like the hormonal IUD and Implanon) prevent pregnancy by releasing a slow dose of progesterone hormone into the uterus.
 Periods become lighter or stop altogether.

 Where can I get contraception?